Shades96/SARA/README.md

 ---------------------------

 - print(): Prints the result of an expression to the console.
-- read(): Reads input from the console and return it.
+- read(): Reads input from the console and returns it.
-- exit(): Terminates the program.
+- kill(): Terminates the program.
 - main(): Program entry point - must be defined.

 ----------